Glyptotherium: History and phylogeny

 In 1927, many Early Pleistocene age fossils were collected by the University of Oklahoma from a locality in Frederick, Oklahoma, including several fragmentary fossils of glyptodonts, equids, gomphotheres, and camelids.
 The glyptodont fossils were originally referred to Glyptodon in 1928, but were not properly described until 1953.
 They were described as a new genus and species, Xenoglyptodon fredericensis, in 1953 on the basis of a partial lower jaw and several teeth.
 The species is now considered a junior synonym of G.texanum.
 After all of these North American genera were named, analysis of their relationships to one another was not conducted until 1981, when David Gillette and Clayton Ray published a monograph on North American glyptodonts.
 In their monograph, they recombined all previously named genera and species into Glyptotherium and researched the genus' ecology, anatomy, and distribution.
 G. arizonae, G. floridanum, and G. mexicanum were kept as valid species alongside G. texanum and G. cylindricum.
 The synonymy of G. arizonae with G. texanum and G. floridanum and G. mexicanum with G. cylindricum after the discovery of more complete skeletons.

 In the 21st century, hundreds of additional fossils have been referred to the genus from Central America and Brazil.
 These include fossils previously referred to Glyptodon and Hoplophorus, as many fossils were hastily assigned to both by 19th century paleontologists.
-One of the specimens reassigned to Glyptotherium, an isolated osteoderm, was collected from Pleistocene age carbonate caves in Lagoa Santa, Minas Gerais, Brazil, by Friedrich von Sellow during the early 1800s.
+One of the specimens reassigned to Glyptotherium, an isolated osteoderm, was collected from Pleistocene age carbonate caves in Lagoa Santa in the state of Minas Gerais, Brazil, by Friedrich von Sellow during the early 1800s.
 In 1845, Danish paleontologist Peter Wilhelm Lund described it as a new species of Hoplophorus, H. meyeri.
 Lund incorrectly named the taxon, making it a nomen nudum.
 The osteoderm was referred to Glyptotherium in 2010, making it the first known Glyptotherium specimen.
 In 2022, a host of fossils of G. cylindricum, including skulls (some preserving pathologies caused by humans) were described that had been collected from several sites in Falcón, northern Venezuela that dated to the Late Pleistocene.
+A 2026 paper by Brazilian paleontologists Édison Vicente Oliveira and colleagues determined that NHMD 2045557, a skull that was discovered in a Late Pleistocene deposit in Lagoa Santa.
+This skull was originally described by Danish paleontologist J. Reinhardt as belonging to a distinct species, "Schistopleurum euphractum", that was meant to replace the name Hoplophorus euphractus.
+This was based on the assumption that Hoplophorus was invalid, which was countered by later authors.